 6 Reasons Not to Install macOS Catalina & 12 Reasons to Install macOS 10.15.3 Today

-The macOS Catalina update is a major upgrade for your Mac, which adds new ways to use your iPad and Apple Watch with your Mac.
-The latest macOS 10.15.3 update fixes video editing on the 16-inch MacBook and Pro Display updates as well as security, reliability and stability patches.
+Apple fixed a major security issue in macOS 10.15.1 last year, and it has just now been disclosed.
+If you are on macOS Mojave or on the initial release of Catalina then you should make sure you install the latest version of macOS 10.15.

-While there are definitely some good reasons to wait, we are closer to a stable enough to install version of Catalina for the average user.
+While the Catalina update is more stable, you still need to strongly consider your situation before you install this update.

 This is a large update that will take some time to download and install.
-We have a list of what you need to do to prepare for the update, which is a good place to start.
+Before you click install, you need to prepare for the update.

-We’re still seeing a number of macOS Catalina problems including bricked Macs, crashes with Final Cut Pro, apps not behaving correctly and some users are finding that they need to buy new versions of apps to work on Catalina.
-Here’s how to fix many common macOS Catalina problems.
-We’re hopeful that with extended testing macOS 10.15.3 fixes some of these issues.
+We’re still seeing macOS Catalina problems including bricked Macs, crashes with Final Cut Pro, apps not behaving correctly and some users are finding that they need to buy new versions of apps to work on Catalina.
+Here’s how to fix many common macOS Catalina problems..

 Apple released the macOS Catalina 10.15.1 update on October 29th to address some of the problems, add in support for AirPods Pro, new emojis and other changes.
 If you buy the 16-inch MacBook Pro it ships with Catalina.
 On December 10th Apple released macOS 10.15.2 with new features and an array of bug fixes.
-In January, Apple released macOS 10.15.3.
+In January, Apple released macOS 10.15.3 to fix issues with Video editing on the MacBook Pro 16.

-This guide will help you decide if you should install macOS Catalina today, or if you are better off waiting a few days or weeks.
+This guide will help you decide if you should install macOS Catalina today, or if you are better off waiting until the next big update to Catalina.
 While iOS may be a simple decision, the number of things your Mac can connect to and the new security restrictions could mean that you are better off waiting even if you normally install updates early.

 Why You Should Install macOS Catalina